LOVAT-compliance/vatcompliance-magento2-api/README.md

 Next, create a new integration for API requests.
 In more detail how to create an integration is described [Here](https://developers.lappa.org/integrations-lovat-vatcompliance-developer-api/magento-2/)

 ## Support
-If you find a bug in our extension or have general questions about Lovat, please [contact our support team.](https://lappa.org/contact-us/)
+If you find a bug in our extension or have general questions about Lappa, please [contact our support team.](https://lappa.org/contact-us/)